 The world is full of surprises.
 Some people surprise you on a daily basis, while others never.
 What makes some people special is their dedication and will.
-Whether professional athletes or simple people who work on a farm, they tend to do things which are not that common.
+Whether professional athletes or simple people who work on a farm, they tend to do things that are not that common.
 On the other hand, you expect scientists to do amazing things.
-You expect them to work all day and sometimes, even well into the night, to create anything from a new console, a new mobile phone, better software, to amazing technology.
+You expect them to work all day to create anything from a new console, better software, amazing technology, or a new phone, so that we can work from home, play games, and find great bonus codes such as 777 Bonus Code.
 Today, research is easier due to the availability of technology.
 But in the 19th century, it wasn’t like that.
 In the 19th century, you had to do almost everything by hand.
 So how come Ada Lovelace was the first programmer, when computers were a century away, and then some?
 Here is the story of the first programmer, Ada Lovelace.

 Yes, Ada was the daughter of one George Gordon Byron or simply Lord Byron, the poet.
 Her story begins as a sad one, given that Byron wanted a son, and not a daughter.
 She was born on December 10 1815 and her father left her in April.
 He signed a deed of separation with his wife on April 21 and left England not long after.
 Byron had not seen his daughter since and had only kept up through letters from his sister.
 Ada didn’t know much about her father until her 20th birthday.
 Her childhood was troubled, with her mother being her only role model, though they had frequent arguments.
 She was mostly taken care of by her grandmother, the maternal one, Judith, Lady Milbanke.
 Fortunately, she showed extreme prowess in math and logical thinking, which is what caught the attention of one Charles Babbage, the father of modern computers.